lukejroche/SNV-clinical-biological-relevance-prioritisation/README.md

-**Variant Priositisation Pipeline**
+# **Variant Priositisation Pipeline**
-This is a nextflow workflow which takes variant called information in the form of a .VCF file and outputs a list of scored variants as a .tsv file in the results/ folder.
+- This is a nextflow workflow which takes variant called information in the form of a .VCF file and outputs a list of scored variants as a .tsv file in the results/ folder.
-This workflow was developed using 1000 Genome Project chromome 22 data which can be found here https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/.
+- This workflow was developed using 1000 Genome Project chromome 22 data which can be found here https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/.
 This data is not linked to phenotypes due to data security protocols, thus scoring is only related to the characteristis given to that variant from snpeff, ClinVar and gnomAD annotations and is not associated with a phenotype.
 The workflow was also developed on a limited computer system so RAM and cpu constraints have been built into the nextflow.config file.
-The pipeline is as follows:
+## The Pipeline
 ```
 Multi-sample VCF
       │